Mercedes E-Class saloon review

-There's also an E 300 de plug-in hybrid model featuring a 2.0-litre diesel engine, electric motor and lithium-ion battery pack.
-Low emissions of 33g/km and excellent fuel-efficiency makes it a top choice for company-car drivers.
+Somewhat of a rarity in the new car world, there's also an E 300 de plug-in hybrid diesel model.
+This uses a 2.0-litre diesel engine, mated to an electric motor and lithium-ion battery pack.
+Low emissions of 33g/km and excellent fuel-efficiency makes this a top choice for company-car drivers.

 Petrol engines kick off with the E 200, a 2.0-litre turbo with 194bhp, capable of around 40mpg, while the E 300 e plug-in hybrid model uses the same engine but combines it with an electric motor and 13.5kWh battery pack for 37g/km emissions and an official fuel-economy figure of over 170mpg.

 At the opposite end of the spectrum, the Mercedes-AMG E 53 manages a 0-62mph time of just 4.5 seconds thanks to the traction of its 4MATIC four-wheel-drive system and a boost from its ‘EQ’ electric motor.
 This is the first hybrid AMG model, with the technology used primarily to boost performance over the outgoing E 43, rather than shrink running costs.
 4MATIC, incidentally, can be added to the E 220 d and E 350 d diesels.
 The E53 AMG is a strong rival to the Audi S6, BMW M550i xDrive and Jaguar XF S.

 Star of the speed show is the Mercedes-AMG E 63 S. Its twin-turbocharged 4.0-litre V8 wields no less than 604bhp and takes this big car from 0-62mph in just 3.4 seconds.
 It's more than powerful enough to challenge V8-powered German rivals like the BMW M5 and Audi RS6, and we've reviewed it separately.